quzyp/code_salad/code_salad/rattle/index.rst

 since the last request, so we can then send these back for JS to manipulate the DOM.

 And that's it.
+Clone and run ``my_app.py`` to try it out.
 It's not much, but it is at least easily extensible.
 A few potential problems:

 * I don't know how expensive firing so many requests is
 * I don't know if the ``obj.prop()`` method works for all elements, like ``<select>``` and hundreds of others